 As part of the design role, Aurecon used digital engineering tools for virtual reality visualisation, 3D modelling and 3D laser scanning to tackle the engineering challenges.

 These digital tools were gateways to safety in design, gathering project support and ensuring greater construction certainty.
+Learn more about how digital engineering redesigned Taipa Bridge in the case study below:

 Accuracy was of paramount importance for Aurecon’s engineering design as the new Taipā Bridge was constructed within 200 mm of the existing bridge.
 This made the engineering designs more intricate and complex than a traditional new bridge build.